k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 - Verify that the **FABRIC_TDM_ROOT** table has a PK on the **iid** field.
 This PK is needed in order to export the LU schema tables into the TDM DB.
 The parameters' selection query runs on the exported tables.
 - Verify that the **linked fields** in the LU tables have **identical data types**.
 The linked fields must have identical data types in order to support the [MDB export](/articles/02_fabric_architecture/04_fabric_commands.md#mdb-export--import) of the LU schema into the TDM DB.

-## Optional - Adding Parameters for Logical Unit
+## Optional - Adding Parameters to a Logical Unit

 - Add the LU's parameters to the **LuParamsMapping** MTable (located under References in the Project tree).